568875138/assemblyline/docs/build_vm_base_disk_windows_2k8.md

 1. You have KVM and virtmanager installed on your Linux workstation.
 2. You have an ISO for windows 2k8 r2 SP1
-3. You have saved your al_private directory onto your personal user on bitbucket
+3. You have saved your al_private directory to your personal user account on bitbucket

 ### Create the (initially empty) base disk image: